cawleyflower/testDocs/content/NetQ/Cumulus_NetQ_UI_User_Guide/NetQ_User_Interface_Overview.md

 you take on your workbench.
 This enables the user to go back to a previous state or repeat an action.

-To open the navigation history, click{{%imgOld 7 %}}.
+To open the navigation history, click

+{{%imgOld 7 %}}

+.
 Click on any of the actions to perform that action again.

 {{%imgOld 8 %}}